mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The capsules have Thrust 6 and have between 4 and 20 Hull points each.
 All mechanisms and subsystems are contained inside the capsule walls and cannot be accessed by the Travellers.

 **Capsule Environments**:  Most of the capsules have the same environmental conditions – a breathable atmosphere, 0.8g gravity and a warm but pleasant temperature.
 Some have been breached; in these capsules, the atmosphere is unbreathable and the air pressure lethal (2D damage per round of exposure without a sealed suit).
-Note that 'down' is always towards the outside of the capsule, so the Travellers can walk around the capsule normally and there is a zero-gravity point in the exact centre of each.
+Note that 'down' is always towards the outside of the capsule, so the Travellers can walk around the capsule normally and there is a zero-gravity point in the exact center of each.

 **Capsule Interiors**:  Unless otherwise noted, the capsules are devoid of internal furnishings.
 The capsule walls are mostly smooth apart from the glyphs; larger capsules have two parallel 'benches' running around the capsule walls at the midsection.
 Control systems allow the capsule interiors to be reshaped.